Want a simple explanation of climate change and how SA is responding to it? Here’s what you need to know.

 The term ‘climate change’ refers to a long-term change to climate, like temperature and rainfall.

-It causes the planet to heat up by acting as a blanket that traps heat near the surface.
+These gases cause the planet to heat up by acting as a blanket that traps heat near the surface.

 This has a number of impacts like hotter days, less rainfall, rising sea levels and a greater number of extreme weather events such as floods, storms and bushfires.

 How much is South Australia’s climate changing?

 South Australia is becoming hotter and drier, with more frequent and intense extreme weather events.

 This includes hotter days and longer heat waves, less rainfall overall, more days of extreme fire danger, sea level rises (estimated to be up to 0.8 metres by 2100) that will, in turn, increase coastal erosion, and heavy rainfall events that will increase the risk flooding.

 A hotter and drier climate and more extreme weather events will affect our economy and lifestyle.

 - hotter weather increasing the risk of people experiencing heat stress

 - extreme weather events causing property damage, which incur repair costs